 Clicking the link above will take you directly to the pre-populated application package in Grants.gov.

-You will be prompted to enter your Grants.gov Username and Password.
+You will be prompted to log in.
 In order to create the Workspace application, you must be logged into Grants.gov with a participant role of either Workspace Manager or Authorized Organization Representative (AOR).
-More information on participant roles can be found here.
+See more information on participant roles.

 After logging in, to create a Workspace application:

-- Fill in the Application Filing Name field, then
+- Fill in the Application Filing Name field with your organization name, then

 - Click the Create Workspace button.

 Afterwards, you will be directed to the Manage Workspace page, where you can begin working on the application.

 Learn more about using Grants.gov’s Workspace.